SUNYCosmo/compphysics-course/phy315notes/docs/ch3_numeric.md

 # Numerical Methods for Differentiation and Integration

+First, let us look into some methods for calculating numerical derivatives.

 ## Finite Differences
 Numerical derivatives of a function $f(x)$ at $x=x_0$ can be calculated by the method of finite differences.
 Recall that the derivative $f'(x_0)$ tells you about the slope of the tangent at $x=x_0$.
 Such a slope can be drawn by drawing a line by considering two nearby points on either side of $P(x_0, f(x_0))$: $P_-(x_0-h, f(x_0-h))$ and $P_+(x_0+h, f(x_0+h))$ where $h$ is small.
 Therefore, the estimate for the slope and therefore the derivative $f'(x_0)$ becomes: